The Temporal Bone

 Blood will then collect in between the dura mater and the skull, causing a dangerous increase in intra-cranial pressure.
 This is known as an extradural haematoma.

-The increase in intra-cranial pressure causes a variety of symptoms; nausea, vomiting, seizures, bradycardia and limb weakness.
-It is treated by diuretics in minor cases, and drilling burr holes into the skull in the more extreme hemorrhages.
+The increase in intracranial pressure causes a variety of symptoms; nausea, vomiting, seizures, bradycardia and limb weakness.
+It is treated by diuretics in minor cases, but surgical intervention is required in cases of major haemorrhage.